Nayya-com/braze-expo-plugin/README.md

 NOTE: this plugin assumes you are using `eas build` with EAS managed credentials, and has not been tested for other configurations.

+DISCLAIMER: this may or may not meet the needs of your Expo app, and it should not be considered stable or production ready.
+It is subject to breaking changes until we reach v1.0.0.

 ## Installation
 ```
 yarn add @nayya/braze-expo-plugin